 Patient Rights and Responsibilities

-Joint Aspiration (Joint Injection and Aspiration, Joint Aspiration and Analysis, Arthrocentesis) Procedure overview What is joint aspiration?
-Joint aspiration refers to removing fluid from the space around a joint using a needle and syringe.
-This is usually performed under a local anesthetic to either relieve swelling or to obtain fluid for analysis to diagnose a joint disorder and/or problem.
-Joint aspiration is usually performed on the knee.
+Joint Aspiration What is joint aspiration?
+Joint aspiration is a procedure to remove fluid from the space around a joint using a needle and syringe.
+This is usually done under a local anesthetic either to relieve swelling or to obtain fluid for analysis to diagnose a joint disorder and/or problem.
+Joint aspiration is most often done on the knee.
 However, fluid can also be removed from other joints, such as the hip, ankle, shoulder, elbow, or wrist.
 AMuscsk_20140325_v0_001 Other related procedures that m...

 Juvenile Rheumatoid Arthritis